RandomInternetPreson/Lucid_Vision/README.md

 6. If you want to use Phi-3-vision-128k-instruct, download it here: https://huggingface.co/microsoft/Phi-3-vision-128k-instruct

 7. If you want to use paligemma-3b, download it here: https://huggingface.co/google/paligemma-3b-ft-cococap-448 (this is just one out of many fine-tunes google provides)

+   Read this blog on how to inference with the model: https://huggingface.co/blog/paligemma

-8. Before using the extension you need to update the config file; open it in a text editor:
+9. Before using the extension you need to update the config file; open it in a text editor:
 ```
    {
     "image_history_dir": "(fill_In)/extensions/Lucid_Vision/ImageHistory/",